monsoonmaelstrom/book2/book2.md

 “Well, judging from your appearance, I’d say that, as usual, you decided you were far more capable than you are.”

-“I’m alive, so I’d say my assessment of my capabilities was spot on.”
+“I’m alive, so I’d say my assessment of my capabilities was spot on,” I counter.

 “I suspect you got lucky,” she says, watching me closely.
 “Ah.
 There it is.
 You agree.”

 “No. I didn’t get ‘lucky.’
 I made a decision based on a solid understanding of the risks, and I survived.
 As I anticipated.”
 This is all true.

-“Then why are you asking me if I know what happened?”
+“Then, why are you asking me if I know what happened?”

 “Just curious, but it seems you don’t.
 That’s unfortunate.
 It was interesting.
 You would be interested.
 But alas, there doesn’t seem to be any reason for me to share that information with you.”
 I stand and walk to the door to let myself out.

-“Goodbye, daughter,” I hear her say from behind me.
+“Goodbye, daughter,” I hear her comment from behind me.

-I don’t look back as I close the door behind me, even though the skin on the nape of my neck prickles slightly.
+I don’t look back as I close the door, even though the skin on the nape of my neck prickles slightly.
 I descend the staircase and let myself out through the front door.

 The temperature has decreased at least a good fifteen degrees since I entered the house, and I find myself wishing I had brought a jacket as I descend the steps to the street.
 I hear an owl hoot somewhere nearby at nearly the same instant I hear a scuff behind me, followed by something smashing into my skull.
 Then there’s only darkness.